BobRandomNumber/ComfyUI-DiaTest/README.md

 ## Notes

 *   This node pack **requires a CUDA-enabled GPU**.
-*   Only the `.safetensors` weights file for Dia-1.6B is required.
-The configuration is hardcoded.
+*   The `.safetensors` weights file for Dia-1.6B is required.
 *   The first time you run the node, the `descript-audio-codec` model will be downloaded automatically.
 Subsequent runs will be faster.
 *   Dependency `descript-audio-codec` must be installed via `requirements.txt`.
 *   When using `audio_prompt`, ensure the provided `text` input correctly includes the prompt's transcript first.
 The model uses this text alignment to understand the audio prompt.